The summer solstice 2019 at Avebury

 The summer solstice is always very busy at Avebury – this year is likely to be no exception.
-If you are coming to mark midsummer at Avebury, do plan in advance.
-Please consider coming for a shorter time so you don’t need to stay overnight and use public transport if at all possible.
+If you are coming to mark midsummer, do plan in advance.
+You will find everything you need to know in this article.

 Planning your visit during the solstice

-Avebury Manor will be closed from Wednesday 20 June to Friday 22 June.
+Avebury Manor will be closed on Thursday 20 June and Friday 21 June.
 The museum, café and shop will be open as usual.

-Please note that over the summer solstice the car park can become full early.
+Please note that over the summer solstice the car park gets full very early.

 The main car park is situated on the A4361 just south of the stone circles, and is a pay and display car park.
 National Trust and English Heritage members can park for free.